Fred Scott, Jr.

 From 1999 to 2009 we operated a Colemill Baron B-55, a well-equipped, nearly all-weather aircraft.
 It had an Avidyne EX500 MFD that was set up to read the GPS flight plan, display instrument approach charts, traffic and NEXRAD weather, plus winds aloft and TAFs.
 We added the same EX500 display to our Blackhawk King Air, because we like the Avidyne so much.
 We operate a paperless cockpit with dual Jeppesen electronic charts, each chart display being on independent power.

 I always found distant weather difficult to comprehend as the map scaling compressed the picture so much (on any WX receiver, for that matter).
 So, for years, we have asked Avidyne for a Slew Out / Zoom Down capability.
 In early January 2010, they delivered the first EX600 to us.
-As part of that upgrade, we changed our weather provider from XM WX to WSI WX..Here we are on the ground in Virginia...having slewed the display to see the detail of "destination" weather in the Seattle area.
-Now we don't need distant-clarity on every flight, but when we do need it, it's REALLY NICE to have,
+As part of that upgrade, we changed our weather provider to WSI from XM.
+Which is better?
+What are the differences?

 The flight plan in the navigator is from Virginia to Sondestromfjord Greenland via Halifax Nova Scotia and Goose Bay, Labrador.